 Bear in mind that companies generally look for high achievers who are motivated to excel in whatever they do, rather than self-centred glory seekers.

 For example, if the job you’re applying for is to do with client account management:

-“I am most proud of when one of the biggest clients of company ABC was about to switch suppliers and I had to stop them from switching.
+“I am most proud of when one of the biggest clients of my previous company was about to switch suppliers, and I had to stop them from switching.
 I used the excellent personal relationship that I had built up with the client over the past year to persuade them to stay with our company and negotiated new terms.
 The result was that they placed even more orders than the previous quarter.”

-“I am most proud of when a Google algorithm update made the company I was working for organic traffic plummet and their Adwords spend increase.
+“I am most proud of when a Google algorithm update made my company's organic traffic plummet, and their Adwords spend increase.
 My job was to fix the site to make sure that it was compliant with the new Google Update and also wouldn't be affected by any updates for the foreseeable future.
 I spent hours fixing the blog and putting a new content plan in place to keep everything controlled.
 The plan worked, the organic traffic picked up, and the company reduced its Adwords budget.”

-But, don’t limit your response purely to work achievements; personal accomplishments can be just as important and telling.
-If this is to be your first job, there may be things you achieved at college or university that you were particularly proud of.
+You don’t need to limit your response purely to work achievements, either; personal accomplishments can be just as important and telling.
+If this is going to be your first job, there may be things you achieved at college or university that you were particularly proud of.
 If you’ve had a break from employment to raise a family, you could be most proud of what your children have achieved because of the values you instilled in them as they were growing up.